Tips for Writing a Product Instruction Manual

 • Specialist Pharmacy Service.
 Patient Group Direction (PGD) use in a service provided by multiple organisations .

 • Specialist Pharmacy Service.
-Advice on the preparation and/or administration of contrast agents supplied under a Patient Group Direction .
+Supplying contrast agents under a Patient Group Direction

 • Reproductive health national PGDs